CapsAdmin/NattLua/README.md

 See more examples further down this readme.

-# Parsing and transpiling
-I wrote the lexer and parser trying not to look at existing Lua parsers (as a learning experience), but this makes it different in some ways.
-The syntax errors it can report are not standard and are bit more detailed.
-It's also written in a way to be easily extendable for new syntax.

-* Syntax errors are nicer than standard Lua parsers.
-Errors are reported with character ranges.
-* Additionally, the lexer and parser continue after encountering an error, which is useful for editor integration.
-* Whitespace can be preserved
-* Both single-line C comments (from GLua) and the Lua 5.4 division operator can be used in the same source file.
-* Transpiles bitwise operators, integer division, _ENV, etc down to luajit.

-I have not fully decided the syntax for the language and runtime semantics for lua 5.3/4 features.
-But I feel this is more of a detail that can easily be changed later.

 # Code analysis and typesystem
 The analyzer works by evaluating the syntax tree.
 It runs similar to how Lua runs, but on a more general level and can take take multiple branches if its not sure about if conditions, loops and so on.
-If everything is known about a program you may get its actual output at evaluation time.
+If everything is known about a program you may get its actual output at type-check time.

-I try to achieve maximum type inference, but this can lead to some cryptic errors so in practice it's best to type your code, especially in functions.
+When the inferencer detects an error, it will try to recover from the error and continue.
 For example:

 ```lua
 local obj: nil | (function(): number)